 VIRGINIA AND WASHINGTON, D.C.

 Sure, the folks at 1600 Pennsylvania Ave. throw up some pretty decent holiday decor.
 But the residents of the surrounding suburbs give them a run for their money.
 The website Holly's Tacky Christmas Lights features some of the biggest spectacles, as well as some professional displays, in Fairfax and beyond.

-Hip Seattleites know to head to the Olympic Manor neighborhood near Greenwood for a holiday light spectacle.
+Seattleites know to head to the Olympic Manor neighborhood for a holiday light spectacle.
 Inflatables, lights, and Christmas trees line the streets, and dozens of homes in the area participate.
 Start at NW 85th Street and 23rd Avenue NW and watch for limousines making the rounds through the neighborhood.

 For a spectacular lights display in Bluefield, visit the Holiday of Lights at Lotito City Park.
 More than 900,000 lights decorate more than 100 acres of the park and a 1.5-mile driving path.
 Admission to the Holiday of Lights is free, but the park will accept cash donations for operational costs and canned goods for the Bluefield Union Mission.

 Madison's Olin Park hosts the free "Fantasy in Lights," a 29-year tradition open dusk to dawn through Jan.
 2, while the Green Bay Botanical Garden hosts the WPS Garden of Lights, where there are a quarter-million lights in amazing variety, Santa, and a campfire to warm up by.
 A visit costs $10 for adults and $5 for children up to 12.